ShardulWakade/ECE445L-Lab6/Lab06.md

    | PacTec XP     | PacTec                        | [PacTec XP datasheet](resources/enclosure_datasheets/pactec-XP.pdf)         |
    | Serpac 151    | Serpac Electronic Enclosures  | [Serpac 151 datasheet](resources/enclosure_datasheets/serpac-151.pdf)       |

+4. Note the space you have within the enclosure for the PCB and sizes of the drill holes that you will need to place on your PCB later
-4. During checkout, you will have to verify that your PCB fits inside of the enclosure that you selected
+5. During checkout, you will have to verify that your PCB fits inside of the enclosure that you selected

 ### 3.2 Complete the Schematic

-> TODO: decide between through hole resistors, capacitors, etc
-> if we go with SMD, they can look on JLC for the prices
+> TODO: download the updated PCB

+> TODO: finish schematic section

 1. Add the DAC and op-amp to the schematic
+2. Add components to test the system
+   1. The JTAG port allows your to download and run software on the microcontroller
+   2. Add test points for analog signals
+   3. Add a 16-pin logic-analyzer breakout (8x2 pin header), and connect 8 pins to different digital signals and 8 pins to GND
+3. Route nets so that all components are connected correctly
+4. Name every net within the network
+   1. There should be **zero** nets with names like **N$0**
+   2. To view all nets:

 ### 3.3 Complete the PCB